ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 When a primary node goes down, a new primary is chosen immediately by the system of voting.
 All nodes vote on who should become the new primary.
 The node with the majority of the votes becomes the new primary.
-A general guideline is to have a replica set that consists of one primary node and at least two secondary notes.
+A general guideline is to have a replica set that consists of one primary node and at least two secondary nodes.

 # MongoDB University